 The Company is exposed to fluctuations in crude oil and natural gas prices on its production.
-We can utilize derivative strategies that consist of either a single derivative instrument or a combination of instruments to manage the variability in cash flows associated with the forecasted sale of our future domestic oil and natural gas production.
+It utilizes derivative strategies that consist of either a single derivative instrument or a combination of instruments to manage the variability in cash flows associated with the forecasted sale of our future domestic oil and natural gas production.
 While the use of derivative instruments may limit or partially reduce the downside risk of adverse commodity price movements, their use also may limit future income from favorable commodity price movements.

 From time to time the Company enters into derivative contracts to protect the Company's cash flow from price fluctuation and maintain its capital programs.
-The Company has historically used either costless collars or swaps for this purpose.
-Oil derivative contracts are based on WTI Crude Oil prices and natural gas contacts are based on Henry Hub.
+The Company has historically used either costless collars, deferred premium puts, or swaps for this purpose.
+Oil derivative contracts are based on WTI Crude Oil prices and natural gas contacts are based on Henry Hub or Waha Hub.
 A "costless collar" is the combination of two options, a put option (floor) and call option (ceiling) with the options structured so that the premium paid for the put option will be offset by the premium received from selling the call option.
 Similar to costless collars, there is no cost to enter into the swap contracts.
 On swap contracts, there is no spread and payments will be made or received based on the difference between WTI and the swap contract price.
+The deferred premium put contract has the premium established upon entering the contract, and due upon settlement of the contract.